jrglee/webby/README.md

 The supplied Dockerfile can be used to wrap the webby binary in a docker image -- for distribution/exection into the Docker ecosystem.

-The resulting docker image is <7 Mb...so, you should be able to run 100 (or 1000s) of Webby
+The resulting docker image is <7 Mb...so, you should be able to run 100s (or 1000s!) of copies of Webby

+WEBBY ALL THE THINGS!

 # Roadmap
 * TBD